NRGPT: An Energy-based Alternative for GPT¶

 | NRGPT_H_FF2W | 2.98×10⁴ | ~100% |

-All NRGPT variants match baseline performance on ListOps, with learning transition points very close to those of the baseline.
+NRGPT variants match baseline performance on ListOps with very similar learning transition points.

 OpenWebText Language Modeling¶